 Risks of Franchising

 The most obvious drawback to franchising is the fees.
 These typically include an initial franchise fee, ongoing royalty fees, and a marketing fund.
-For more details on the specific breakdown of fees and royalties, you can consult items 6 and 7 of the Franchise Disclosure Document.
+For more details on a specific breakdown of fees and royalties, you can consult items 6 and 7 of the Franchise Disclosure Document.
 You must also renew the franchise agreement after the term expires (the length of the term varies depending on the specific franchise but is typically 10 or 20 years).

 There are no guarantees in franchising, just as with any form of business ownership.
 The franchisor cannot guarantee your financial performance.
 The success of your business comes down to how you choose to operate it and apply the systems and procedures provided by the franchisor.

 Continuing to invest additional money into your business will only improve your revenue stream, leading to higher and higher ROI.
 It’s always best to have an accountant to help you with financial management and planning.
-Have a long-term diversification strategy (investing in a separate retirement account, for example), or ensure your industry is resilient to economic downturn if you will be “all in.”
+Have a long-term diversification strategy (investing in a separate retirement account, for example), or ensure your industry is resilient to an economic downturn if you will be “all in.”
 With the proper preparation and due diligence, franchising can be a smart and rewarding investment for your future.